Apple privacy changes are right around the corner, and marketers who rely on Facebook ads are bracing for major impact. Here's what you need to know.

-GDPR defined: GDPR stands for the General Data Protection Regulation.
-It’s the toughest data privacy and security law in the world.
-Though drafted and signed into law by the European Union (EU), GDPR carries heavy legal responsibilities for organizations around the globe if they collect data related to EU citizens.
+GDPR defined: the General Data Protection Regulation is the toughest data privacy and security law, drafted and signed into law by the European Union (EU).
+GDPR carries heavy legal responsibilities for organizations around the globe if they collect data related to EU citizens.
 GDRP went into effect on May 25, 2018.

 Soon, updates to Apple and Google operating systems will further anonymize data, making it harder for companies to understand how users found their sites to begin with.
 This has Facebook highly concerned, given its primary revenue driver is its ad product – and without proper attribution, companies won’t be able to tell how effective an ad on Facebook, or its other properties like Instagram, really is.
 It will soon be the baseline that all companies employ a consent management platform.